parkermac/ptools/obs_ecy/README.txt

 	ptools_output/ecology/casts_cas4_v2_lo6biom/ if you include the model

 ======================================================================
-* plot_obsmod_series.py makes time series plots comparing obs & mod over a year (just 2017).
+* process_obsmod_series.py makes DataFrames comparing obs & mod at 3-4 depths.
 Because this can also be used with LiveOcean model output, it is not modified to be part of the SSMSP workflow.

 Input: ptools_data/ecology/Casts_2017.p & ptools_data/canada/Casts_2017.p &
 	   ptools_data/ecology/Bottles_2017.p
 	   and model extractions like
-	   LiveOcean_output/cast/cas4_v2_lo6biom/PSB003_2017.12.11.nc

-Output: plots, one per station, names like ADM001.png, in folders like
-	ptools_output/ecology/val_series_cas4_v2_lo6biom/ or
-	ptools_output/ecology/web_series_cas4_v2_lo6biom/ (formatted for the website, e.g. no map)

-	and...
+	   LiveOcean_output/cast/cas6_v3_lo8b/PSB003_2017.12.11.nc
+	   [or other years like 2018 and 2019]

-	ptools_output/ecology/ObsMod_cas4_v2_lo6biom.p (used in the scatterplot below) with data like
+Output: ptools_output/ecology/ObsMod_cas6_v6_lo8b_2017.p (used in the series and scatter plots below) with data like

      Station       Date  Znom         ...
 Mod DIN (uM) Density (kg m-3) Mod Density (kg m-3) 0     ADM001 2017-02-23     0         ...
 18.3425          1022.36              1021.87